bnl-sdcc/migrate-apf-docs/example_mkdocs/example4/docs/AutoPyFactoryDeployment.md

 properly before proceeding.
 <p />
 2) Install a grid client and set up the grid certificate+key under the user APF will run as.
-See  <a href="AutoPyFactoryDeployment.html#4_2_sysconfig_autopyfactory" class="twikiCurrentTopicLink twikiAnchorLink">sysconfig section</a> for details.
+See  sysconfig section in <a href="../AutoPyFactoryConfiguration/">configuration</a> for details.
-Please read the section <a href="AutoPyFactoryDeployment.html#4_4_proxy_conf" class="twikiCurrentTopicLink twikiAnchorLink">proxy.conf</a> regarding the proxy.conf file, so you see what will be needed.
+Please read the section proxy.conf in <a href="../AutoPyFactoryConfiguration/">configuration</a> regarding the proxy configuration file, so you see what will be needed.
 Make sure voms-proxy-* commands work properly.
 <p />
 3) We distribute now AutoPyFactory RPMs using the Open Science Grid (OSG) yum infrastructure.